On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Two-Horse Race and 0,1 -Valued Processes

-for any fixed $t\ge 1$. \titrevision{In other words, achieving the best wealth in hindsight~\eqref{eq:best_constant_bettor_wealth} would result in a time-uniform Hoeffding~\eqref{eq:hypothetic_confidence_sequence}, which is nontrivial to attain.} Therefore, it is reasonable to aim to achieve the best wealth in hindsight~\eqref{eq:best_constant_bettor_wealth}, which is the very idea of universal gambling.
+for any fixed $t\ge 1$. \titrevision{In other words, achieving the best wealth in hindsight in~\eqnref{eq:best_constant_bettor_wealth} would result in the time-uniform Hoeffding in~\eqnref{eq:hypothetic_confidence_sequence}.} Therefore, it is reasonable to aim to achieve the best wealth in hindsight in~\eqnref{eq:best_constant_bettor_wealth}, which is the very idea of universal gambling. \scndrevision{We note in passing that the time-uniform Hoeffding in \eqnref{eq:hypothetic_confidence_sequence} cannot be constructed in reality, as it violates the law of iterated logarithm (LIL)~\citep{Howard--Ramdas--McAuliffe--Sekhon2021}.
+We refer interested readers to Remark~\ref{rem:asymp_behavior} for further comments on LIL.
+From an online learning perspective, the best wealth in hindsight can only be achieved at the cost of additional regret by a causal betting strategy, and thus the resulting confidence sequence will tend to behave the time-uniform Hoeffding in the long run with an additional slackness due to the regret.}